DigitalzombieTLD/NorthernLightsBroadcast/README.md

 Requires:
 - AudioCore
-- AudioManager (>= 1.3.8)
+- AudioManager (>= 1.4.1)
 - ModSettings

 # How to use
-- Make sure to download and/or update all the required dependencies
-- Extract release zip in your mods folder
-- Place video clips in \Mods\NorthernLightsBroadcast folder
-- Adjust volume in AudioManager modsettings, other settings in NorthernLights modsettings
+- Check modsettings for interaction button (default middle mouse button)
-- TVs can be switched on/off with middle mouseclick or custom button
+- Switch TV on/off with the little red power button on the TV
+- Use interaction button on switched on TV (screen) to enter UI mode
+- (Left) mouseclick on screen brings up the UI when in UI mode
+- Use Escape on keyboard or interaction button on screen to exit UI mode

+TVs can be crafted or added with the developer console (GEAR_TV_CRT; GEAR_TV_LCD; GEAR_TV_WALL) "Most" TVs in the world can be used with the mod, but some might be *broken*

 # Supported formats
-- Videoplay uses installed codecs.
-Can be hit and miss
+Videoplay uses installed codecs.
+Can be hit and miss:
-- mp4 or avi files receommended, webm *could* maybe work too
-- feedback about working formats appreciated

-# Known issues
-- Multiple TVs inside the same scene will share the same picture when switched on
+".asf", ".avi", ".dv", ".m4v", ".mov", ".mp4", ".mpg", ".mpeg", ".ogv", ".vp8", ".webm", ".wmv"